lijimathew123/Login-username-simple-jwt/README.md

-Code for registration and login using email and password in the folder registration.
+Code for registration and login using username and password in the folder registration.
+Use Simple JWT to do this